trishume/sympy-wiki-with-svn/GCI-2011-Mentors.md

 **Email**: jo@durchholz.org

 **Bio**: Jo is a Master of Computer Science, with a few decades of practice in the software industry.
-He is totally green as a Sympy developer, but he has professional translation experience and will be mentoring translations to German.
+He is totally green as a Sympy developer but has several years of experience as a professional software translator, so he will be mentoring translations from English to German.